freeCodeCamp/guide/src/pages/working-in-tech/imposter-syndrome/index.md

 ---
 ## Imposter Syndrome

 A feeling of _being a fraud_ or _not good enough_ to get the job done.
-Common among software engineers, developers and designers working in tech companies.
+Common among software engineers, developers and designers working in tech companies, especially those not coming from a traditional tech background.
 People suffering from imposter syndrome have a sense of inadequacy and insecurity concerning their ability to make a contribution at the workplace.
 In reality, they may be perfectly capable of and do contribute successfully to their tasks.

 These thoughts are fairly common if you suffer from imposter syndrome: